X‑VPN Premium Giveaway Is Happening Now on Our Subreddit!

 VPN passthrough is mostly linked to legacy protocols, especially PPTP, L2TP, and IPsec.
 You don’t need to memorize what each acronym stands for.
 The important thing is that these are older technologies, and older technologies are more likely to need extra help from a router.

 By contrast, modern protocols such as OpenVPN, WireGuard, and IKEv2 are much better at working with today’s routers and NAT systems.
 That is why most people using a modern VPN app never need to think about VPN passthrough at all.
-Multiple reference articles explicitly say modern protocols can tunnel through routers without passthrough, while legacy protocols are the ones most commonly associated with it.
+Modern protocols can tunnel through routers without passthrough, while legacy protocols are the ones most commonly associated with it.

 Do You Need VPN Passthrough Today?